fortran-lang/stdlib/doc/specs/stdlib_bitsets.md

 #### Description

-Determines whether all bits are set to 1 in self.
+Determines whether all bits are set to 1 in `self`.

 #### Syntax